Sampford Spiney

 Sampford Spiney is a village and civil parish in the Walkham valley, about 4 miles east south east of Tavistock, in the West Devon district, in the county of Devon, England.
 In 2011 the parish had a population of 117.
-The parish touches Walkhampton, Whitchurch and Horrabridge.
+The parish includes the hamlet of Woodtown.
+The parish borders Walkhampton, Whitchurch and Horrabridge.

 Features

 There are 26 listed buildings in Sampford Spiney, of which the church is Grade I listed.

 History

 Sampford Spiney was recorded in the Domesday Book as Sandford/Sandforda.
 The name "Sampford" means 'Sandy ford', with the "Spiney" part being a family name of which the Spiney family held Sampford Spiney in the 13th century.
 On the 1st of October 1950 Horrabridge became a separate parish, the transferred area contained 135 acres.
 The parish was historically in the Roborough hundred.